-The story of ‘Deutschland 83‘ is the brainchild of American author and journalist Anna Winger and her husband Jeorg.
+The story of ‘Deutschland 83‘ is the brainchild of American author and journalist Anna Winger and her husband, Joerg.
 Set in the backdrop of the turbulent years of the Berlin Wall dividing Germany into pro-US and Soviet fractions, the plot centers on the armed forces stationed on either side of the wall to prevent anyone from crossing over.
-The central character of the story is an East German border patrol guard called Martin Rauch who suddenly is assigned a highly dangerous task of going to West Germany disguised as one of their soldiers to learn about NATO secrets and pass them over to his bosses.
+The central character of the story is an East German border patrol guard called Martin Rauch, who is suddenly assigned a highly dangerous task of going to West Germany disguised as one of their soldiers to learn about NATO secrets and pass them over to his bosses.

 3. The Little Drummer Girl (2018)

-‘The Little Drummer Girl‘ is another John le Carre work is adapted for the television by Michael Lesslie and Claire Wilson.
-Set in the backdrop of ’70s, the series centers on a young actress named Charmian “Charlie” Ross, who is recruited by an officer working for Mossad to act as a spy.
-For Charlie, the new task is a quantum leap into danger, uncertainty and death, where one small mistake could be extremely fatal.
+‘The Little Drummer Girl‘ is another John le Carre work is adapted for television by Michael Lesslie and Claire Wilson.
+Set in the ’70s, the series centers on a young actress named Charmian “Charlie” Ross, who is recruited by an officer working for Mossad to act as a spy.
+For Charlie, the new task is a quantum leap into danger, uncertainty, and death, where one small mistake could be fatal.